nhojpatrick/defect_maven-enforcer-plugin_MENFORCER-350/README.md

 # How to use MRE (Minimal, Reproducible Example)

-Just execute `./mvnw` on mac/linux to reproduce or `mvnw.cmd` on windows.
+Just execute `./mvnw -fae` on mac/linux to reproduce or `mvnw.cmd -fae` on windows.